 Though the Bend Farmer’s Market isn’t happening in the dead of winter, buy a gift certificate for your loved one to use when the market runs May through October next year.

-Or hit Central Oregon Locavore, which is basically a ginormous indoor farmer’s market operating year round.
+Or hit Central Oregon Locavore, which is basically a big indoor farmer’s market operating year round.
 They’re committed to supporting an ecologically stable and socially just food system in Central Oregon by improving access to fresh, nutrient-dense local food, as well as supporting local farmers and educating the community about the benefits of sustainably produced food.
 Pretty good mission to pair with a pile of locally-made snacks, right?

 Remember the basics this season: reduce, reuse, & recycle.